 It is not clear how long it had been since the first residue sent in 1946 to the SLAPS waste storage site had been produced in the refining process.
 That is, this type of residue had been produced since ether extraction started in July 1942, but it is not clear whether the residues produced between 1942 and 1946 were all stored at Mallinckrodt and then shipped to SLAPS, or whether some of the older residues had been shipped elsewhere.
-The claimant-favorable assumption will be made that the waste was all produced in 1942 and sat in containers for 15 years, until 1957; this will maximize the radium and radon content.
-As Table 6 shows, although the Th-230 and Th-232 daughters would have had some time to build up, only the Th-232 daughters would be nearing equilibrium with the parent.
-The maximum Ra-226 content over the 2.25 possible years of processing (i.e., the 15-year maximum) was 0.158 mCi (ignoring decay of Ra-226) and the maximum Rn-222 content was 0.158 mCi (ignoring decay of Rn-222).
+Assuming that the waste was all produced in 1942 and sat in containers for 15 years, until 1957; this will maximize the radium and radon content.
+As Table A-6 shows, although the Th-230 and Th-232 daughters would have had some time to build up, only the Th-232 daughters would be nearing equilibrium with the parent.
+The maximum Ra-226 content over the 2.25 possible years of processing (i.e., the 15-year maximum) was 0.158 mCi (ignoring decay of Ra-226) and the maximum Rn-222 content was 0.158 mCi.